lukaskirchdorfer/MTL4PPM/README.md

 This is the supplementary GitHub repository of the paper: "On the Potential of Multi-Task Learning in Predictive Process Monitoring" by Lukas Kirchdorfer, Keyvan Amiri Elyasi and Heiner Stuckenschmidt.

-We provide supplementary material to the main paper in Appendix.pdf.
+We provide supplementary material to the main paper in MTL4PPM_Supplementary_Material.pdf.

 This repository contains PyTorch implementations of deep learning models for predictive process monitoring tasks, including:
 - Next Activity Prediction